Health & Welfare

 • name of member (or dependent)

-• If there is another plan involved with a claim (i.e. spouse’s plan), members must provide copies of this coverage along with the above originals.
+• If there is another plan involved with a claim (i.e. spouse’s plan), members must provide copies of this coverage along with the above originals (an Explanation of Benefits/Statement of Claim) See example under Submission Methods.

 Payment for dental can be made directly to your dentist.
 Your dentist must call the Welfare Plan office to have this arrangement set up.
 Expenses will be applied to the Member’s annual account balance based on the later of the date of service/proof of payment.